How to Install WordPress on Linode

 Copy the command provided by SpinupWP into the SSH terminal session.
 Confirm the connection by clicking Next in SpinupWP.
 Enter the server’s hostname, desired timezone, and select the database server to install.

 Click Provision Server to begin the provisioning process.
-SpinupWP will take care of installing Nginx, PHP-FPM, MySQL/MariaDB and any other software required for hosting WordPress.
+SpinupWP will take care of installing Nginx, PHP-FPM, MySQL and any other software required for hosting WordPress.

 Linode and SMTP